-SS.4: Maintenance activities are properly planned, scheduled, and performed to ensure that safety systems can reliably perform intended safety functions when required.
+SS.3: Maintenance activities are properly planned, scheduled, and performed to ensure that safety systems can reliably perform intended safety functions when required.
 (DOE O 433.1B)

 - 1. The safety system is included in the nuclear facility maintenance management program and the DOE-approved nuclear maintenance management plan required by DOE Order 433.1B. - 2.
 Maintenance processes for the system are in place to accomplish corrective, preventative, and predictive maintenance and to manage the maintenance backlog; and the processes are consistent with the system's safety classification.
 (DOE O 433.1B, attachment 2) - 3.
-The system is periodically inspected in accordance with preventative maintenance requirements.
-(DOE O 433.1B, DOE Guide (G) 433.1-1A) - 4.
-The reliability of the SSC is maintained through consideration and performance of vendor recommended preventative maintenance requirements.
-(DOE O 433.1B, DOE G 433.1-1A) - 5.
 System maintenance, repair, and modification activities, including work control, post-maintenance testing, material procurement and handling, and control and calibration of test equipment, are formally controlled to ensure that changes are not inadvertently introduced, the system fulfills its requirements, and that system performance is not compromised.
-(DOE O 420.1C, DOE O 433.1B, attachment 2)
+(DOE O 420.1C, and DOE O 433.1B, attachment 2) - 4.
+The work control process adequately integrates the elements of configuration management including documentation of work and modification activities.
+(DOE O 413.3B, attachment 1; DOE O 430.1C; and DOE STD 1073-2016 if applicable)

-- Does maintenance for the system satisfy system requirements and performance criteria in safety basis documents or other site maintenance requirements? - Does maintenance address age-related system degradation that could affect system reliability or performance? - Are conditions that require component replacement identified? - Is component aging incorporated into preventive maintenance? - Has the system been evaluated for potential inclusion of suspect/counterfeit parts?
+- Does maintenance for the system satisfy system requirements and performance criteria in safety basis documents or other site maintenance requirements? - Does maintenance address age-related system degradation that could affect system reliability or performance? - Are conditions that require component replacement identified? - Is component aging incorporated into preventive maintenance? - Is there a DOE approved nuclear maintenance management program that addresses periodic inspection of components to determine whether degradation threatens performance? - Does the nuclear facility maintenance program include condition assessments, prioritization of maintenance projects, management of deferred maintenance, analyses to determine optimal period for maintenance actions, and reporting results of condition assessments to DOE, as required by DOE O 433.1B? - Has the responsible DOE line management ensured that the requirements and standards for maintenance of nuclear facilities are incorporated into contracts and subcontracts, including support services contracts, as appropriate? - Are maintenance source documents such as vendor manuals, industry standards, DOE orders, and other requirements used as technical bases for development of system maintenance work packages? - Are vendor-recommended preventive and predictive maintenance requirements for the SSC included in the maintenance program? - Are preventive and predictive maintenance activities completed as scheduled? - Are predictive maintenance results used to identify and schedule maintenance prior to SSC failure? - Is the system inspected periodically according to maintenance requirements and are deficient conditions evaluated and/or corrected?

-- Is there a DOE approved nuclear maintenance management program that addresses periodic inspection of components to determine whether degradation threatens performance? - Has the responsible DOE line management ensured that sufficient resources are budgeted in a timely manner to accomplish the maintenance program's objective of providing DOE with the highest confidence in the reliable performance of mission-critical, safety systems through proactive maintenance practices? - Does the nuclear facility maintenance program include condition assessments, prioritization of maintenance projects, management of deferred maintenance, analyses to determine optimal period for maintenance actions, and reporting results of condition assessments to DOE, as required by DOE O 433.1B? - Has the responsible DOE line management ensured that the requirements and standards for maintenance of nuclear facilities are incorporated into contracts and subcontracts, including support services contracts, as appropriate? - Are maintenance source documents such as vendor manuals, industry standards, DOE orders, and other requirements used as technical bases for development of system maintenance work packages? - Are vendor-recommended preventive and predictive maintenance requirements for the SSC included in the maintenance program? - Are preventive and predictive maintenance activities completed as scheduled? - Are predictive maintenance results used to identify and schedule maintenance prior to SSC failure? - Is the system inspected periodically according to maintenance requirements and are deficient conditions evaluated and/or corrected? - Are acceptance criteria defined and used for system modification, repair, maintenance and test activities? - Are excessive component failure rates identified? - Are failure rates used in establishing priorities and schedules for maintenance or system improvement proposals? - Has preventive maintenance been performed as prescribed? - Has the corrective maintenance backlog been effectively managed? - Is there an accurate maintenance history that compiles maintenance, resource, and cost data in a system which is retrievable and capable of entering required-maintenance costs, actual maintenance costs, and availability data and failure rates for mission-critical and safety systems into the DOE Facility Information Management System? - Have worker qualification requirements been established in accordance with applicable industry standards and have these requirements been met?
+- Are acceptance criteria defined and used for system modification, repair, maintenance and test activities? - Are excessive component failure rates identified? - Are failure rates used in establishing priorities and schedules for maintenance or system improvement proposals? - Has the corrective maintenance backlog been effectively managed? - Is there an accurate maintenance history that compiles maintenance and reliability data for mission-critical and safety systems into the DOE Facility Information Management System? - Have worker qualification requirements been established in accordance with applicable industry standards and have these requirements been met?

-SS.5: Surveillance and testing activities are properly performed in accordance with TSR surveillance requirements and specific administrative controls.
+SS.4: Surveillance and testing activities are properly performed in accordance with technical safety requirement surveillance requirements and specific administrative controls.
 (10 CFR 830, subpart B, appendix A)